 Please call to schedule an appointment to access research and historical collections.

-The Jefferson County Historical Society is now Evergreen Mountain Area Historical Society (EMAHS) and sponsors the museum exhibits and such events as Movies in the Grove and the Outdoor Quilt Festival.
+The Jefferson County Historical Society is now Evergreen Mountain Area Historical Society (EMAHS) and sponsors the museum exhibits and educational programs such as Discovery Days.